dolps/springvindo/README.md

 This application was generated using JHipster 5.3.4, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.3.4](https://www.jhipster.tech/documentation-archive/v5.3.4).

 ## Development
+### lombok
+This project uses lombok so for an IDE you would need the lombok plugin for not showing errors.

 Before you can build this project, you must install and configure the following dependencies on your machine: